-How will federal funding cuts impact you?
+How will federal funding cuts affect you?
 Here are possible impacts

 State Sen. Bobby Joe Champion, right, Rep. Esther Agbaje and Rep. Fue Lee fielded questions during last week’s District 59 town hall meeting.
 Photo by David Pierini

 President Donald Trump’s so-called “Big Beautiful Bill” made it out of Congress on Republican votes.
-But its impacts will get ugly across the partisan lines currently dividing the nation.
+But its impacts will get ugly for a lot of Minnesotans regardless of how they voted.

 That was the message last Thursday during a town hall meeting hosted by District 59 lawmakers, Sen. Bobby Joe Champion, Rep. Fue Lee and Rep. Esther Agbaje.
 The Northside contingent called the meeting because constituents have been asking when they will see deep cuts to federal spending, particularly in areas such as Medicare, private health insurance, nutrition, and clean energy.